Telecommunications in Kyrgyzstan

 Telecommunications in Kyrgyzstan include fixed and mobile telephones and the Internet.

 Communications policy

 The long-term goal of the government's information and communications technology strategy is for the telecommunications sector to contribute 5 percent to gross domestic product by 2010.
 The June 2006 launch of the KazSat communications satellite from Kazakhstan was expected to reduce the dependence of all the Central Asian countries on European and U.S. telecommunications satellites.
-Launch of a second KazSat is planned for 2009.
+KazSat-2 was successfully launched in July 2011.

 Telephones

 In the early 2000s, Kyrgyzstan used international investment support to restructure its telecommunications system, which had 7.7 telephone lines per 100 inhabitants in 2002 and 1,100,000 cellular phones in use in 2007.
 As part of the upgrading process, the government has attempted to sell a majority interest in the state-owned telecommunications company, Kyrgyztelecom, to foreign bidders.
 Companies from Russia, Sweden, and Turkey have been possible buyers.
 However, in 2005 an estimated 100,000 applicants were waiting for telephone line installation.